RHS Growing Guides

 Harvesting

-Start harvesting the leaves when the plants are about 8–10cm (3–4in) high, which can be just a month or so after sowing during summer or a couple of months in cooler weather.
+Start harvesting the leaves when the plants are about 10cm (4in) high, which can be just a month or so after sowing during summer or a couple of months in cooler weather.
 Snip off a few of the outer leaves with scissors, and more will grow from the centre, which will be ready to harvest a few weeks later.
-Alternatively, cut all the top growth from several plants leaving stumps 2.5cm (1in) high, which should re-sprout fresh leaves.
+Alternatively, with plants such as loose-leaf lettuces, you can cut all the top growth, leaving a stump 2.5cm (1in) high, which should re-sprout fresh leaves.

 Problems